cloud-gov/cg-site/_docs/ops/managing-users.md

 ### Deleting Users

-If a user requests deletion of their cloud.gov account, check to make sure that the user is not an org manager, org auditor, or billing manager - if they are, these roles may need to be transferred to someone else prior to deleting their account.
+If a user requests deletion of their Cloud.gov account, check to make sure that the user is not an org manager, org auditor, or billing manager - if they are, these roles may need to be transferred to someone else prior to deleting their account.
 If they are a user in a sandbox account, you may also need to manually remove any services or apps from their sandbox account, and remove their space in the sandbox org.

 * Remove the user from their org/space in Stratos.
 * Delete the user account with: `cf delete-user {user-name}` (Note - this _might_ not be needed, as Stratos may take care of it.)